 Upskilling is the process of increasing existing skills to an optimal level.
 It usually entails closing specific skill gaps to be better equipped to do their job.

 Many organizations are very active in upskilling efforts, as they see first-hand the fruits of their efforts.
-This is especially true when it comes to soft skills–since almost everyone has some degree of aptitude in soft skills, L&D programs are able to hone those skills relatively easily– as opposed to having to teach a skill from scratch.
+This is especially true when it comes to soft skills–since almost everyone has some degree of aptitude in soft skills, learning and development programs are able to hone those skills relatively easily– as opposed to having to teach a skill from scratch.

 Business Benefits of Upskilling